 SECURITY AND ACCESS COMMITTEE

-The mission of the Security and Access Committee is to enable all members, guests, and staff of the CNS community to feel safe, secure, and welcome, and that the building should be available to be used for all appropriate activities.
-We oversee improvements to the physical security of the building, provide advice and consultation, develop policy and procedures, training for emergency response, needs assessment, grant writing, and documentation of security issues.
+The mission of the Security and Access Committee is to enable all members, guests, and staff of the CNS community to feel safe, secure and welcome.
+We oversee improvements to the physical security of the building; provide advice and consultation; develop policy and procedures; train for emergency response; assess needs; grant writing.

 CHAIR